unkind58/Belarus_statistics_and-_comparison/README.md

+# STILL IN PROGRESS !

-# Belarus statistics and comparison
+## Belarus statistics and comparison
 Point of compare/argue: *how far away Belarus is in economy field among other countries from the moment of USSR collapse ?*
 Countries were chosen from pool of former USSR(15 countries), including Belarus itself.
 In several plots, World and European Union averages were also compared.